-After you’ve identified these roadblocks, take a step back and look at the big picture from a macro perspective.
-Recognize that the end goal is not to optimize each step or touchpoint just for the sake of optimizing it, but so that you can push your customers down the funnel, and bring them one step closer to converting.
+After identifying these roadblocks, take a step back and look at the big picture from a macro perspective.
+Recognize that the end goal is not to optimize each step or touchpoint just for the sake of optimizing it but so that you can push your customers down the funnel and bring them one step closer to converting.

 At the end of the day, you want to be getting more conversions.
 So everything you tweak in each customer touchpoint should all be contributing to that one goal.

-Whilst fixing your roadblocks here’s something to consider: most customer journey maps are company-centric in the sense that they look at touchpoints based on the company’s perception of where the customers should be (as opposed to where customers are actually at).
+While fixing your roadblocks, here’s something to consider: most customer journey maps are company-centric.
+They look at touchpoints based on the company’s perception of where the customers should be.
+Instead of where customers are actually at.

-Bearing this in mind, it makes sense to try and shift from this older, more traditional style of mapping to looking at customer maps as a model in which you can identify points to educate your customer.
-The key here is to build a content marketing strategy and an inbound marketing strategy that is so compelling, it will draw your customers to engaging with you and learning more about your products and your brand.
+Bearing this in mind, it makes sense to try and shift from this older, more traditional style of mapping to looking at a customer journey map as a model in which you can identify points to educate your customer.
+The key here is to build a content marketing strategy and an inbound marketing strategy that is compelling.
+So that it will draw your customers to engage with you and learn more about your products and your brand.